jacobdensford/jacobdensford.com/fell/creating-a-character.md

 ## Skills

 There are ten skills.
+Once gained, a skill's value ranges from d4 to d12.
 Roll on the skill die table and then the skill table three times, assigning each skill die to the rolled skill.
-Alternatively, assign a d4 to three skills.
-Once gained, a skill's value ranges from d4 to d12.

-d4|Skill Die
+d6|Skill Die
 :--|:--
-1-3|d4
+1-4|d4
-4|d6
+5-6|d6

 d10|Skill
 :--|:--